 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”
 (Col 3:12)

 - Compassion: What does compassion mean?
-It is a response to God and others which is filled with love and conern, as opposed to selfishness.
+It is a response to God and others which is filled with love and concern, as opposed to selfishness.
 Dictionaries define it as a deep awareness of the suffering of another, coupled with the wish to relieve it.
 It is a verb which implies action taken as opposed to pity (a noun) which is a strong feeling of sympathy for someone or something.
-Perhaps we can understand compassion, by looking at what it is not: cold-heartedness; heartlessness; hardheartedness; indifference; insensitivity; unconcern; dislike; hostility and harshness.
+Perhaps we can understand compassion, by looking at what it is not: coldheartedness; heartlessness; hardheartedness; indifference; insensitivity; unconcern; dislike; hostility and harshness.

 - Humility: A trait that is valued by God (James 4:6).
 This would refer to an attitude of the heart and mind in dealing with God and others, a sincere disposition rather than an affected show.
 It esteems others better than themselves and is sure to ascribe all they have, and are, to the grace and goodness of God.
 Humility works without ostentation and boasting, remembering that when they have done all they can, they are but servants of the Almighty God.
-The opposite is pride, self-service, manipulative, arrogance,
+The opposite is pride, self-service, manipulation, arrogance.

 - Gentleness: A response that speaks of not being overly impressed with one’s own importance, like Jesus who was described as gentle and mild.
 It is a reigning in of one’s own power to affect your will, into a polite, restrained behavior toward others.
 It receives others with open heart and pleasant countenance.
 Gentle in speech and action, tender, or mild-mannered.
 The opposite is retaliation, revenge, gossip, returning insult, malice, offense etc.